 Vallarpadam Church, Ernakulam:

 The beautiful church is mainly dedicated to Mother Mary, and this is one of the most popular churches in Kerala as well.
 This best church in Kerala will welcome anyone, from any religion and any caste.
 The whole ancient churches in Kerala is truly white-washed, and two tall towers attached to the main building as well.
 There are many legends attached to this church's history.

 It is no doubt that this church Kerala has one of the most unique architectures you can ever think of.
 The church is also known as the tomb of Saint Gregarious Gee Varghese.
 It was designed by Charles Correa, and it has a current capacity of accommodating 2000 people at any time.
 The church was built with mass gatherings in mind.
 The church is also a parish church of the other church known as Malankara Orthodox Syrian Church.

 It was after St. Alphonsa's colonization that this church was built.
 She was not only the first saint of India but also a pious nun as well.
 The church has a red building, which very houses the mortal remains of the saint as well.
 Out there is also a scenic garden in that area as well.
 There is also a glass portrait of the saint too.

 Arthunkal Church, Alappuzha

-If you want to visit the 10 must-visit churches in Kerala, book your tour packages with Funday Holidays.
+If you want to visit the 10 must-visit churches in Kerala, book your Package Tour s with Funday Holidays.